jxwleong/stm32-usart/Readme.md

     &nbsp;
     The register will used to show the status of the USART (flag or error).
     ![USART_SR](https://github.com/jason9829/stm32-usart/blob/master/resources/images/reference%20manual/USART_SR.PNG)
-    Figure x.
-The register map for USART_SR from page 1007 at [1].
+    Figure 13.
+The register map for USART_SR from page 1007 at [1]
     &nbsp;
     ```
     Bits 31:10 Reserved, must be kept at reset value